-- Children younger than age 2.
-For children who are younger than two years old, there’s not too much you can do to help prepare them outside of what you likely already do to help their developing language and social skills, namely seek out opportunities for peer interactions (i.e., playground visits) so your little one can practice things like sharing and being gentle and speak frequently to your child about the baby.
+For children who are younger than two years old, there’s not too much you can do to help prepare them for what’s to come outside of what you likely already do to help their developing language and social skills.
+Things like seeking out opportunities for peer interactions (i.e., playground visits) so your little one can practice sharing and being gentle and speaking frequently to your child about the baby are two easy ways to set your older child up for success.
 Tots will also benefit from simple board books that feature newborn babies and introduce the idea of a larger family unit.

-- Children ages 2 to 4.
-Books are an excellent way to help children of all ages wrap their heads around the idea of having a new sibling at this age and what daily life will look like once the baby comes, says Dr. Cook.
-For little kids, there are plenty of simple and sweet picture books about new siblings so a new sibling library can cover all the bases: Look for upbeat options that will get your child excited about the new addition, as well as ones that tackle the negative feelings and ambivalence that might arise.
+Books are an excellent way to help children wrap their heads around the idea of having a new sibling and what daily life will look like once the baby comes, especially for kids ages 2 to 4, says Dr. Cook.
+For little kids, there are plenty of simple and sweet picture books about new siblings so a new sibling library can cover all the bases.
+Look for upbeat options that will get your child excited about the new addition, as well as ones that tackle the negative feelings and ambivalence that might arise.
 Bonus: Reading time, no matter the material, is an opportunity to share some snuggly one-on-one time with your child, which will provide reassurance in and of itself.

 To help your child gain an understanding of how your heart can fully love two people, Dr. Cook suggests that parents try out a simple and very sweet art project with their little kid.
 “Get a piece of paper and draw a heart on it.
 Then ask your child to color it red and tell them this is the love you have for them.
 Then give them the blue crayon and have them color on top of the red sharing that this is also how much you love their sibling.
 Once completed, explain how your love for them does not change.
 Their sibling merely adds more color to your heart and makes it a beautiful purple.”
 Adorable, right?